keiya01/react-performance-testing/README.md

 #### renderCount

 `renderCount` has number of re-render in some component.
-You can get number of re-render like bellow.
+You can get the number of renders like bellow.

 ```jsx
 const Component = () => <p>test</p>;